stieben/sil/posts/linux/directories.md

-# Count files and folders of current directory
+# Working with directories

 _#unix_ _#bash_

+## Count files and folders of current directory

 Let's assume we have 1 folder in our current directory: